-At Virginia Tech, all forty-six of our residence halls are protected by fire detection and alarm systems which are centrally monitored 24 hours/day, seven days/week.
+At Virginia Tech, all forty-eight of our residence halls are protected by fire detection and alarm systems which are monitored 24 hours/day, seven days/week by Simplex.
+When a fire alarm is activated, Simplex receives notification of the alarm, Simplex notifies the New River Valley Emergency Communications Regional Authority (NRVECRA) which intern dispatches the Blacksburg Fire Department and the Virginia Tech Police Department.
 The buildings are also equipped with either emergency generators or lighting fixtures that incorporate backup batteries; upon loss of power, these systems automatically activate to assure adequate egress lighting in hallways and emergency exit stairwells.
 Twenty-eight of our residence halls are fully sprinklered, including all high-rise residence halls.
 Carbon monoxide detectors have been installed in all residence hall mechanical rooms where products of combustion could occur.
 All fire safety systems and equipment are strictly maintained and tested in accordance with applicable national standards.
 A summary of the fire protection systems present in each residence hall is provided in Table 1.
+Blacksburg Fire Department is the first responder to all fire emergencies at the Virginia Tech main campus